mathiasvkaiz/robond-robotic-arm-pick-and-place-p2/writeup.md

 ```

-A generalized matrix from base link tor gripper is showed in following image:
+A generalized homogenous transformation matrix is shown in following image:
 ![alt text][image2]

+The overall way from base_link to Grapper with respect to pose (position and orientation) is shown following:
+![alt text][image3]

 The transformation matrix from base link to EE is derived in `IK_server.py` code line 170.
 Correction of Grabber (line 104)  and pose of Grabber (line 109) are applied in function `calculate_ee()` from line 90 on.